johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 tmpfs                              382M   12K  382M   1% /run/user/1000
 </pre>

-2. Check for existing free space on your Volume Group, run the command ```vgdisplay``` and check for free space.
+B. Check for existing free space on your Volume Group, run the command ```vgdisplay``` and check for free space.
 Here you can see I have 16.00 GiB of free space (Free PE) ready to be used.
 If you don’t have any free space, move on to the next section to use some free space from an extended physical (or virtual) disk.

  {: .box-terminal}
 <pre>